Home / Compare Energy / Types of gas

 The best type of gas for you will depend on your location and whether you’re already connected to a pipeline.
 Consider your situation:

 Unfortunately, we can’t yet help residents in Tasmania and the Northern Territory with gas.
-If you’re a resident of these two, contact your local distributor to find out more about getting connected to gas.
+Residents in these areas can contact their local distributor about getting connected to gas.

 If you have natural gas appliances, they can be converted to LPG by a licensed professional.
 LPG bottles can be dangerous to use on a natural gas appliance because they’re sealed under high pressure, so you should rely on a licensed gas fitter rather than attempting it convert it yourself.